yitaozh/yitaozh.github.io/source/_posts/3261-Count-Substrings-That-Satisfy-K-Constraint-II.md

                     l = mid + 1;
                 }
             }
+            // now l points to the boundary, on the left side of the boundary,
+            // the i has leftIdx[i] < l, so all substrings are valid, on the right side
-            // now l points to the boundary long first = l - q[0];
+            // we can use the preSum to calculate long first = l - q[0];
             long long tmp =
                 (first + 1) * first / 2 + preSum[q[1] + 1] - preSum[l];